 Most people find some sort of outlet to help them handle stress, such as a hobby, or going to therapy.
 Some people may also turn to substances like drugs or alcohol to cope with stress.

 As a depressant, alcohol can relax both the body and mind, dulling intense emotions and feelings of anxiety.
-Using alcohol for this purpose is a method of abuse, and can lead to more serious problems such as increased alcohol tolerance, dependence, and addiction.
+Using alcohol for this purpose is a method of use, and can lead to more serious problems such as increased alcohol tolerance, dependence, and addiction.

 Examples of stressors that can trigger a person to turn to alcohol include: